Now hiring for August-November 2022

 This quaint building houses the main salesroom, bakery, caramel apple kitchen, refrigeration equipment, the apple grading area, and the apple peeling room.

-When the first apples are harvested in early August they spend time in the apple cooler before being washed and sorted on our computerized Integra sizing machine.
-Then they are visually inspected and hand bagged.
+When the first apples are harvested in early August they spend time in the apple cooler before being washed and sorted on our Green Sort machine.
+The latest technology uses cameras instead of scales to sort by colour and visible damage on each apple.
+Each apple is then visually inspected again and hand bagged.

 Once we have enough apples to sell and get made into pies and muffins we open for the season!
 The salesroom is stocked with merchandise, the bakers gear up to make thousands of pies and muffins, the apple peeler is readied for tons of apples, staff gets hired and trained, and then it's Go, Go, Go!